m3g/CellListMap.jl/docs/src/ParticleSystem.md

         - [Particle simulation](@ref)

 !!! compat
-    The `PeriodicSystems` interface was available until version `0.8.29` by loading the `CellistMap.PeriodicSystems` module.
-This is still possible, but no longer necessary in version `0.8.30` or greater.
-The `PeriodicSystems` submodule will be deprecated in future versions in favor of the `ParticleSystem` interface..
+    The `ParticleSystem` interface is available since version `0.9.0` of CellListMap.jl.
+    It replaces the `PeriodicSystems` interface available in previous versions.

 ## The mapped function